shannon-lab/zapdos/doc/workshops/tutorial/content/intro/plasma_models.md

 - Local Mean Energy Approximation (LMEA).
 - Monte Carlo Fluids (MCF).

-- Typically utilize the first two or three moments of the boltzmann equation
+- Typically utilizes the first two or three moments of the Boltzmann equation
 - Particle species are represented as continuous fluids.

-  - Various assumptions can be used for energy dependent phenomena.
+  - Various assumptions can be used for energy-dependent phenomena.

 !---